mhapach/projectversions/readme.md

 And also there is a UI for version checkout from VCS (only SVN for a while )

-Attention if you use SVN make sure that you have *trunk* folder in your svn path
+Attention if you use SVN make sure that you have *trunk* folder in svn structure

 ## Installation